Lothiraldan/litf/README.md

 # LITF

-Language Independent Test Format is a new effort to have a language-independent test output format that is designed to be easy to produce and consume.
+Language Independent Test Format is a new effort to have a language-independent test output and input format that is designed to be easy to produce and consume.

-It's somehow equivalent of Junit.xml but based on Line-delimited JSON and can be consumed in a streaming fashion.

-It's also a JSON-based input format able to select exactly the tests to run in a tool and language independent way.
+# Goals

+The goals of this new format are:

+- Be streamable.
+- Be easy to write and read.
+- Be extensible.
+- Be an input format too.
+- Be independant from any implementation.

-# JSON-Schema
+# Definition

-The format is designed as test-formats present in the `spec` directory.
+LITF is currently defined as a [JSON Lines](http://jsonlines.org/) format where every kind of message is defined as a separate JSON-Format.
+The specifications are located on the `spec` directory.

 # Compatible emitters

-Usual emitters are test tools or frameworks.
+Usual emitters are test tools or test frameworks.

 ## Python